 Annual passes are good for the calendar year, not for the 12-month period following the sale, so it makes sense to purchase 2018 passes early.

-Parking fees will be $2 for motorcycles, $3 for cars, $6 for cars with trailers and $8 for buses or motor homes.
+Parking fees are $2 for motorcycles, $3 for cars, $6 for cars with trailers and $8 for buses or motor homes.
 Annual pass holders will save money if they visit just one of the four parks once a month during 2018.

 Daily parking fees will be collected at fee booths, typically from May 1 through Sept.
 30, and during busy off-season events.
 Fee booth attendants will accept cash, debit cards, Visa and MasterCard.
 No checks or Discover or American Express cards will be accepted.

 For more information, including locations to purchase annual passes, go to the parking fees webpage.